DrData/UKF2/README.md

 2. The innovation and cross correlation matrices are allocated
 3. Flag to process data or not.

-InitializeMeasurement
+**InitializeMeasurement**
-1. Initialize the state vector with information from the first measurement
+Initialize the state vector with information from the first measurement.
+The state vector for px and py are assigned the first measurment's x and y.
+The remaining state vector components are set to zero.

-Convert2MeasurementSpace
+**Convert2MeasurementSpace**
 Takes the predicted sigma points in state space into the measurement space.
 Here the conversion is simple since the laser measures the position only and the state vector contains the position.

 NormalizeMeasurementAngles